Florida State's playoff chances updated after Georgia Tech upset loss

 College Football Power Index is an analytic computer tool and rankings system devised by ESPN that projects a team's future performance by simulating its games 20,000 times.

+Florida State is projected to win just 7.5 games and lose 4.7 more, which, rounding it out, would imply it would finish with a 7-5 record this season, according to the index.

-The index favors the Seminoles to win out with just a 2.6 percent chance, but the team remains the slim favorite in the ACC title chase, placing first with a 25.9 percent shot to win the league.
+The model favors the Seminoles to win out with just a 1.2 percent chance, and the team is no longer the favorite to win the ACC, with a mere 9.5 percent chance.

-But Clemson is right behind, with a 19.4 percent chance to win the ACC, followed by Louisville in third place with 12.2 percent odds to take the conference.
-No other team is over 10 percent.
+Clemson is now the favorite, with a 23.2 percent shot to hoist the trophy in Charlotte, and thus represent the ACC in the playoff.
+Louisville is second at 14 percent, and Miami third at 10.6 percent.

-Despite the loss, Florida State remains the ACC's most likely playoff team, with a 36.2 percent chance to qualify as one of the 12 best teams in college football.
+Florida State has a 12.3 percent chance to qualify for the new playoff, ranking just sixth in the ACC in that category.
+Clemson leads in that grouping at 29.3 percent.

 FSU squares off against conference foe Boston College in primetime on Labor Day and the week after hosts a Memphis team coming off a 10-win season and earning hype as a contender to earn the Group of Five's playoff bid.